-(Modify scripts “on the fly”!)
+(Change scripts “on the fly”!)

-(Edit, update, and republish your code to make sitewide changes)
+(Edit republish your code to make sitewide changes)

 For more details, go here}:

-(Export your Snippets)
+(Export your HTML Snippets)

-(Some themes are built with built-in code insertion functionality)
+(Some themes come with built-in features)

 Tip #4 – Adding code to the header section of WordPress

-A plugin like EmbeditPro lets you easily add scripts to content inside your pages and posts.
+A plugin like EmbedIt Pro allows you to easily insert scripts into content inside your posts and pages.